Willy-Norbert/Tues_27463_HotelManagementSystem/README.md

 /
 ```

-The output confirms that the procedure works and aggregates data correctly.
+This confirms the working of your reporting procedure.

 ![Screenshot](screenshots/step9_test_summary.png)

 ---

-## ✅ Step 10: Test INSERT Blocking Logic
+## 🔷 Step 10: Test Trigger Blocking

-Here we test whether the trigger blocks or allows an insert depending on the user and the day.

 ```sql
 BEGIN